pegasystems/pega-helm-charts/charts/pega/charts/hazelcast/README.md

 In the latter deployment model, Pega Platform uses Hazelcast in Client configuration to connect to a cluster of PODs running Hazelcast in server configuration.
 **For Kubernetes based deployments client-server is the default and the recommended form of deployment.**

+**Using Clustering service for client-server form of deployment is only supported from Pega Platform 8.6 or later.**

 #### Managing Resources
 You can configure the memory and cpu limits for the Hazelcast service using the below parameters.
 Default value is used in case an alternate value is not